Note

 multiple masks in parallel using the joblib

-We can then use this function to measure the memory usage using the
+We can then track the memory usage of these functions via the

 memory_profiler